D-Revane/wp-runsheet/README.md

 Press ctrl-O to write, then press enter to save
 Press ctrl-X to exit document

-## **Restart web server and MySQL
+## **Restart web server and MySQL**

 	$ sudo service apache2 restart
 	$ sudo service mysql restart

-**Now you can open your web browser and enter your domain name, finish up the rest of your installation on your
+**Now you can open your web browser and enter your domain name, and finish up the rest of your installation on your
 brand new Wordpress website!!**